matry/documentation/README.md

 }
 ```

-As can probably be inferred from the above code sample, Components are comprised of (1) elements and (2) styles.
+As can probably be inferred from the above code sample, components are comprised of (1) elements and (2) styles.
-In this case the Component has a single element - a generic shape named "square".
+In this case the component has a single element - a generic shape named "square".
 At first glance this probably looks like CSS, and in fact much of it is inspired by it of course.

 However, a massive difference here is that style values cannot be overridden.
 Thus, in Matry there is no cascade.

-Instead, a Component in Matry must explicitly define all visual states for the Component directly within the Component definition.
+Instead, a component in Matry must explicitly define all visual states for the component directly within the component definition.
 In order to accomplish this, we have an additional concept called a "variant":

 ```